Dalek I Love You

 Dalek I Love You were a synthpop group from the Wirral, England.
 At various points in their existence, the band was also known as Dalek I. Record executives at Phonogram shortened the band's name without telling them for the "Freedom Fighters" single.

 History

 Roots: Mr. McKenzie and Radio Blank

-By the mid-1970s, David Balfe, Alan Gill and Keith Hartley, three residents of Thingwall on the Wirral Peninsula, had formed a band called Mr. McKenzie.
-In November 1976, as punk was emerging and influencing them, the group changed their name to Radio Blank, composed of Balfe (bass and keyboards), Gill (guitar and vocals) and Hartley (lead vocals and guitar) as well as Stephen Brick (drums).
+By the mid-1970s, David Balfe, Alan Gill and Keith Hartley, three residents of Thingwall on the Wirral Peninsula, were playing in a 'pub covers' band called Mr. McKenzie.
+In November 1976, as punk emerged and inspired them, the group changed their name to Radio Blank.
+The new line-up consisted of Balfe (bass), Gill (guitar and vocals), Hartley (lead vocals and guitar), and Stephen Brick (drums).

 They played their own material and also some covers, such as "You Really Got Me" and "Peaches".
 Five of their 15 live gigs were at Eric's Club in Liverpool.
-Balfe and Gill lost interest in punk during 1977, and dissolved the band in October 1977 to form a more experimental project.
+Balfe and Gill lost interest in punk towards the end of 1977, and dissolved the band to form a more experimental project.